Analysis

 A Note Before We Begin

-This isn't FUD.
+This piece is not FUD.
 I'm not trying to expose anyone or damage the project.
 When I asked questions in the XMAQUINA community, I was told to check the documentation.
 So that's exactly what I did.
 Everything you'll read here is based on what I found in XMAQUINA's own legal documents and public materials.

 I genuinely hope, for everyone's sake, that the project founders aren't trying to rug anybody.
 Mauricio and everyone I've interacted with seem like nice people.
 But I'm not going to invest a lot in trusting anyone in crypto, period.
-That's not personal.
-That's just prudent.
+I consider that prudent risk management.

 That said, I do think the marketing is misleading in some important ways, and I wanted to document what I found.
 Going forward, I'll be looking for actual exposure to robotics companies rather than another layer of tokenization.
-But it's been an interesting journey, and the core idea of democratizing access to private equity remains compelling.
+The experience has been instructive, and the core idea of democratizing access to private equity remains compelling.

 With that context, here's what I discovered when I actually read the terms and conditions.